 Zip Lost Pines

-Find the longest dual-line canopy tour in Texas.
-Explore the treetops on six lines that takes about 2.5 hours to complete.
+Bastrop features the longest dual-line canopy tour in Texas.
+With six lines, visitors will explore the treetops and the trip takes about 2.5 hours to complete.

 Located at 1760 Highway 71 West, next to the McKinney Roughs Nature Park main entrance.
 Open from Thursday to Monday.
-Admission per person.
+Rides start at $49 per person.
 Reservations required.

 Capital of Texas Zoo

 Home to 500 wild and rare animals in an intimate outdoor facility.
 Animal feedings are available too.
-If traveling with little kids, It’s one of the musts for Bastrop, Texas.
+If traveling with little kids, It’s one of the top things to do in Bastrop, Texas.

 Barton Hill Farms